The Mosquito Coast (film)

 The Mosquito Coast is a 1986 American drama film directed by Peter Weir and starring Harrison Ford, Helen Mirren, Andre Gregory, and River Phoenix.
-It is based on the 1981 novel of the same name by Paul Theroux.
+It is based on the 1981 novel by Paul Theroux.
 The film tells the story of a family that leaves the United States and tries to find a happier and simpler life in the jungles of Central America.
-However, their jungle paradise quickly turns into a dystopia as their stubborn father's behavior becomes increasingly erratic and aggressive.
-It was shot in the cities of Cartersville and Rome in Georgia, in addition to Baltimore, Maryland and Belize.
+However, their jungle paradise quickly turns into a dystopia as the stubborn father's behavior becomes increasingly erratic and aggressive.
+Filming locations included Cartersville and Rome in Georgia, Baltimore, and Belize.